max813709/UiPath-Projects/StockTrendTrigger.md

 [UiPath Orchestrator](www.cloud.uipath.com/): A functionality that enables the timed trigger for stock price recording.

-Microsoft Excel: Used to store customer information
+Microsoft Excel: Used to store customer information.

 ## <strong> Features </strong>